electronstudio/raylib-python-cffi/README.md

 New CFFI API static bindings.
 Faster, fewer bugs and easier to maintain than ctypes.

+# Advert

+[RetroWar: 8-bit Party Battle](https://retrowar.net) is out now.
+Defeat up to 15 of your friends in a tournament of 80s-inspired retro mini games.

 # Install

 **Windows 10 (64 bit): Python 3.6 - 3.7**